MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 ## Review individual activity logs

-To explore a particular activity log in more detail, choose the event ID of the event that you want to examine.
+To examine an individual activity log in more detail, select the event ID of the event that you want to examine.
 At the top of the **Activity logs** details page, you can see the individual log common fields.
 You can select the fields to open a new tab and start a related quick search.
 On the change viewer, you can see the operation specific fields.
 You can copy the fields in the change viewer by selecting **Copy original** and **Copy modified**.
 You also have the options to jump to changes using the arrows, and to show all fields or just the modified ones.

 ## Notes pane